gaiandb/gaiandb/README.md

 		<td><b>LOGLEVEL</b></td>
 		<td>NONE</td>
 		<td>The level of logging to use.
 This can only be one of: [NONE, LESS, MORE, ALL].<br />
 		If NONE, then no logging is performed.
 Otherwise logging is performed to a file in the current working directory.
-This file will be named 'gaiandb.log' or  'gaiandb<port>.log' if the GaianDB node is not running on the default port (6414).<br /><br />
+This file will be named 'gaiandb.log' or  'gaiandb&lt;port&gt;.log' if the GaianDB node is not running on the default port (6414).<br /><br />
 		This can be set as an argument when launching a GaianDB node with 'launchGaianServer.bat' in which case it will be fixed to this value until the node is restarted.
 Otherwise the value defined in the properties file will be used, or it will default to NONE.<br /><br />
 		Try to avoid using 'ALL' when processing a heavy query load.</td>